microsoft/language-server-protocol/indexFormat/specification.md

 - The format should not imply the use of a certain persistence technology.
 - The data defined should be modeled as closely as possible to the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) to make it possible to serve the data through the LSP without further transformation.
 - The data stored is result data usually returned from an LSP request.
 The dump doesn't contain any program symbol information nor does the LSIF define any symbol semantics (e.g. where a symbol is defined or referenced or when a method overrides another method).
-The LSIF therefore doesn't define a symbol database.
+The LSIF, therefore, doesn't define a symbol database.
 Please note that this is consistent with the LSP itself which doesn't define any symbol semantics either.
 - The output format will be based on JSON as with the LSP.

 LSP requests that are good candidates to be supported in LSIF are: